 When the phone you are holding gets old, slow, or outdated, you want to buy a new smartphone.
 Purchasing a brand new model is the natural choice for everyone but most of us have the issue of an old phone.
 We don’t have much use of the old phone and getting a good price in second hand markets like Hamrobazar or Facebook Marketplace is also hard.
 Actually, there are official programs like the Samsung Arkophone exchange service as well but that may not be enough.
 So there are many stores that provide mobile exchange in Nepal.
 In these shops, people can bring their old phones and trade them to get a new smartphone.

 Mobile exchange offer in Nepal was a festival trend in the past.
 Shops used to do them during Dashain and Tihar.
 Moreover, they have mostly focused on Kathmandu valley.
 However, many shops outside the capital have also started to provide this useful service to people.
+In addition to smartphone exchange services, there are services like Arko Store to exchange TV, AC, fridges, and Washing machines in Nepal.

 How the Mobile Exchange In Nepal Works